ImagineerNL/ComfyUI-ToSVG-Potracer/README.md

   - [To Do](#to-do)
 - [***Disclaimer***](#disclaimer)

-# UNofficial ComfyUI Potrace(r) SVG conversion
-This is my First ever (public) ComfyUI node.
-While tested thoroughly, and as with all custom nodes, USE AT YOUR OWN RISK.

-I created this custom node because i wasn't getting the results I wanted when using the [ComfyUI-ToSVG node by Yanick112](https://github.com/Yanick112/ComfyUI-ToSVG).
+I created this custom node because i wasn't getting the results I needed for my usecase when using the [ComfyUI-ToSVG node by Yanick112](https://github.com/Yanick112/ComfyUI-ToSVG).
-This is NOT a complaint; his work is great and inspired me. <br>
+This is NOT a complaint; his work is great and inspired me to create this one. <br>
 ComfyUI-toSVG implements the VTracer logic, and this works great for multicolor and detailed images. <br>
 For logo's, text, etc. I found Potrace SVG conversion better suited, with the caveat that it only handles 2 colors; a Foreground and Background. <br>
-I also found Potrace better more optimized shapes with less points and thus requires less to no cleanup when loading into vector design software.
+I also found Potrace optimizes shapes differently, creating fewer vector-points and needing almost to no cleanup when loading the SVG into vector design software.

-Potracer to SVG node traces a raster image (IMAGE) into an SVG vector graphic using the 'potracer' pure Python library for POTRACE.
+Potracer to SVG node traces a raster image (IMAGE) into an SVG vector graphic using the ['potracer'](https://github.com/tatarize/potrace) pure Python library for POTRACE by Tatarize.

 ## Comparing Vtracer and Potracer
 While each user and route will have their specific usecase, my usecase is creating designs for Vinylcutters and logo's.
 This usecase requires sharp images, fluid shapes and clear separation of fore and background.